ronthl/go-for-devops/README.md

-# Streams a csv file and manipulates it
+# Writes records to a csv file
-This branch demonstrates how to stream a csv file then manipulates it.
+This branch demonstrates how to write records to a csv file.

 Checkout the `main.go` file for details.